 From now on, DYK introduced nearly each year a new car: 2002: Qianlima (Hyundai Accent), 2004: Carnival (Jiahua) and Optima (Yuanjin), 2005: Cerato (Sailatu), 2006: Rio, 2007: Sportage (Shipao), 2009 Forte (Furuidi) and Soul (Xiu’er), 2010: K5 and Sportage R (Zhipao R), 2011: K2, 2012: K3, 2014: K4 (Hyundai Mistra) and KX3 (Apao), 2015: KX5, 2016: Cerato R and KX7, 2017: Pegas (Huanchi), K4 Cachet, KX Cross and Sportage NP (Zhipao), 2018: KX1 (Yipao) and Stonic, 2020: K5 Kaiku.

 After 19 years, in 2021, Dongfeng was out again.
 Now it was 50/50% Jiangsu Yueda Group and Kia Corporation.
-The joint-venture owned three factories in Yancheng.
-In 2022 the joint-venture was temporarily renamed Kia Motors Co.
-Ltd., later named again Jiangsu Yueda Kia Motors Co.
+The joint venture owned three factories in Yancheng.
+In 2022, the joint venture was temporarily named Kia Motors Co.
+Ltd., and later renamed Jiangsu Yueda Kia Motors Co.
 Ltd.

 Tycho wrote about the Yueda Kia Pride: